2HUmuch5auce/Engineering-Portfolio/README.md

 ### Introduction

 Howdy!
-My name is *Andrew*, and I am a current *junior* studying in *Mechanical Engineering* at the *University of California, Berkeley*.
+My name is Andrew, and I am a current junior studying in *Mechanical Engineering* at the *University of California, Berkeley*.
 You are currently viewing my engineering portfolio.
 Here, I have tried to not only detail my technical knowledge and understanding, but also my engineering mindset and thought process.

 I have been fortunate to have been able to work on many projects both inside and outside the classroom here at Berkeley, and I wish to share them with you.
 It is with my hope that they will help in your assessments!